zold-io/zold/README.md

   * Amount
   * Wallet ID of the beneficiary
   * RSA signature of "ID;beneficiary;amount" text

+Transactions with positive amount start with a forward slash and don't have RSA signatures.

 1ZLD by convention equals to 2<sup>24</sup> (16,777,216).
 Thus, the technical capacity of the currency is